wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/message-translator.md

 This page explains how you can implement a sample scenario of Message Translator EIP using WSO2 Micro Integrator.

-## Introduction to Message Translator EIP
+## Introduction to Message Translator

 Typically, different applications use different data types.
 Therefore, for two applications to communicate successfully, you should translate the messages that pass from one application to a data type compatible with the receiving application.
 A translator changes the context of a message from one interface to another, allowing messages to adhere to the message context rules of the backend service.